jlylekim/UndersmoothedUnfolding/docs/source/why.rst

 ****************************

 ---------------------------------------------------------
- Optimal uncertainty quantification VS. point estimation
+Uncertainty quantification vs. point estimation
 ---------------------------------------------------------
 TODO
 * Maybe add Figure 6.1, pg.
 70 from Mikael's dissertation?
 MK: No need for that here